ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 #### Setting the product’s CPE source directory

-The key `cpes_root` in `product.yml` file specifies the directory to source the CPES from.
+The key `cpes_root` in `product.yml` file specifies the directory to source the CPEs from.
-By default, all products source their CPES from `shared/applicabilty/`.
+By default, all products source their CPEs from `shared/applicability/`.
 Any file with extension `.yml` will be sourced for CPE definitions.

-Note: Only CPEs that are reference by a rule or profile will be included in the product’s CPE Dictionary.
+Note: Only CPEs that are referenced by a rule or profile will be included in the product’s CPE Dictionary.
-If no content requires the CPE it is deemed unnecessary and won’t be included in the dictonary.
+If no content requires the CPE, it is deemed unnecessary and won’t be included in the dictionary.

 ## Tests (ctest)